-Perhaps for some this simple satisfaction is adequate, but not for me.
-I fancy myself to be amongst the thrill seekers, but in rhyme and reason more than in excess.
+Perhaps for some people simple satisfaction is adequate, but not for me.
+I fancy myself to be amongst the thrill seekers, but in rhyme and reason more than excess.
 I need not feel the rush of a plunge from great heights, no more than the adrenaline boost of risking life and limb, but challenge I require.
 I want to test my muscles, my wind and my mind.
 I want the heightened awareness to kick in as I climb a steep rocky slope, to watch where I place my feet and my trust, be it mountain or highway, where my instinct alone can guide me.
-I want to hone my skills, physical and mental to where they can serve me best, that I can make a flash judgment and have it be a sound one.
+I want to hone my skills, physical and mental, to where they can serve me best, so I can make a flash judgment and have it be sound.
 There are the same opportunities to address these desires as there are to placate them.
 As always, the later be readily in reach while the previous will be something to work towards.
-Such a sad state of affairs that we have leaned to catering for the lesser of the two.
-We even condemn those who make the better choices to being seen as “over achievers” or extremists of one sort or another, non-conformers, for the lives of those who decline such pursuits pale in comparison to theirs!
+Such a sad state of affairs that we have learned to cater to the lesser of the two.
+We even condemn those who make the other choices to being seen as “over achievers” or extremists of one sort or another, non-conformers, for the lives of those who decline the higher pursuits pale in comparison to theirs.

-I find that I cannot afford the risk of inertia at this point in my life, for I have reference points to look back on.
-There have been such times that I sought out and allowed myself the thrill of the instant pleasures, and well I paid the price.
+I cannot afford the risk of inertia at this point in my life, for I have reference points to look back on.
+There have been times when I sought and allowed myself the thrill of the instant pleasures, and I have lived to pay the price.
 In fact, I believe that having done so makes it even more difficult to attain the goals I have set for myself.
-My resilience was weakened, the very fibers of my nerves and wit stretched beyond their capacity, the horizon widened further than the limits of sight.
-Just as once we have allowed that extra layer of fat cells to form on our waists and thighs so the same voids refill quickly once they have been emptied.
+My resilience was weakened, the very fibers of my nerves and wit stretched beyond their capacity, and the horizon widened further than the limits of sight.
+Just as once we have allowed that extra layer of fat cells to form on our waists and thighs, those same voids refill quickly once they have been emptied.
 I believe our minds do the same, and once the vessel has been stretched any input slips into those empty spaces before it reaches our senses.
 We must ever reach for a greater height to replenish that.
 Can it be restored?
-Only if it remains full, if the effort is a constant so those spaces, that muscle memory are continually replenished and the voids are never again emptied.
+Only if it remains full, if the effort is a constant, so those spaces, and that muscle memory, are continually replenished, and the voids are never again emptied.